 The average shift is approximately four (4) to five (5) hours.

 You will be required to use a smartphone device to sign in using the Deputy app for each of your shifts.
-As part of this sign-in process, you will need to submit a short health questionnaire to confirm you are not currently experiencing any COVID-19 symptoms, have not been in contact with a positive COVID-19 case in the last 14 days and have not been instructed by the Victorian Government to isolate or quarantine.
+As part of this sign-in process, you will need to submit a short health questionnaire to confirm you are not currently experiencing any COVID-19 symptoms and have not been required to isolate.

-Signing in through Deputy is important to confirm you have attended and completed your shifts, as this information is used to determine your eligibility for the MIFF Membership once you’ve completed six (6) shifts.
+Signing in through Deputy is important to confirm you have attended and completed your shifts, as this information is used to determine your eligibility for the MIFF Membership once you’ve completed 10 shifts.

 If you have any issues accessing a smartphone device, please email email@example.com or note this in your application.